8n8/bigwebthing/README.md

 8. (Paid) Send message
 + 0x08
-+ 136 bytes: identity token
++ 112 bytes: identity token
-+ 32 bytes: recipient public key
++ 8 bytes: recipient id
 + message

 9. (Paid) Retrieve message
 + 0x09
-+ 136 bytes: identity token
++ 112 bytes: identity token
 The response is:
 + 0x01 if there are messages or 0x00 if there aren't
 + the message - as in (8) above, if there is one

 10. (Free) Whitelist someone
 + 0x0A
-+ 136 bytes: identity token
++ 112 bytes: identity token
 + 16 bytes: proof of work
 + 8 bytes: name of person to whitelist

 11. (Free) Remove someone from whitelist
 + 0x0B
-+ 136 bytes: identity token
++ 112 bytes: identity token
 + 8 bytes: name of person to remove from whitelist

 12. (Free) Upload encryption key